The differences and uses of UVA, UVB, and UVC

 UVC ultraviolet light is the most suitable type of light for disinfection.
 The core differences between UVA, UVB, and UVC lie in their wavelength, energy, and effects.

-UVC (wavelength 200–280 nm) This is the highest energy band of ultraviolet light.
+UVC (wavelength 200–280 nm) This range is the highest energy band of ultraviolet light.
 It can directly destroy the DNA or RNA structure of microorganisms such as bacteria, viruses, and fungi, causing them to lose their ability to reproduce and survive, thus achieving efficient disinfection.
 Application scenarios: ultraviolet disinfection lamps, water purification and disinfection equipment, air purifiers, etc. It is currently the core light source for commercial and household disinfection.

-UVA (wavelength 320–400 nm) has the longest wavelength and the lowest energy and has strong penetration ability, but its bactericidal effect is extremely weak and almost unable to meet disinfection standards.
+UVA (wavelength 320–400 nm) has the longest wavelength and the lowest energy and has strong penetration ability, but its bactericidal effect is fragile and almost unable to meet disinfection standards.
 Its main uses are ultraviolet curing, nail art phototherapy, plant growth lighting, etc., and it is not related to disinfection.

 https://www.benweilight.com/lighting-tube-bulb/500-1-200w-75-000-180-000-lumens-super-bright.html